slateci/slateci.github.io/_posts/2019-10-21-quarterly-updates.md

 ## Minislate/Slatelite
-- CVMFS Support has been added to both environments
+- CVMFS support has been added to both environments
 - Slatelite now has an option to automatically join federation
 - Minislate builds will now be available on Dockerhub
 - Minislate deployment time has been reduced to 5 minutes